 No, the seller can’t pay your down payment.
 However, it can be negotiated to have the seller pay your closing costs.

 How much of a down payment do I need to have?

 You may be able to get into a new home with as little as 3.5% of the purchase price for your down payment.
 You may even qualify for a down payment assistance program.
 Plus, if the seller is willing to pay the closing costs, you may be able to get into your home without paying anything upfront.

 You don’t need to have perfect credit.
-Good, but not perfect.
+It must be good, but it doesn't have to be perfect.
 We understand that sometimes in life circumstances arise that can affect your credit score.
 Your credit history is not the sole deciding factor in the loan qualification process, but it’s important.
 It will affect the interest rate you are given on your loan and it will determine the type of loan program you can be offered.

-Help to improve your credit history by taking the following steps below:
+Help improve your credit history by taking the following steps below:

 For Credit Repair and Counseling, contact:

 - The Homeownership Hotline sponsored by WSHFC-1-877-894-HOME (4663).